cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 My understanding is that there was a bug in the system, and I successfully registered my *Kean Gut* and *Kean Gut+* kits on Monday (5/9/2022).

+I recieved my **Ombre** results on 5/24/2022.
+This includes CSV assignments for classifications, as well as FASTQ files.

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.